ka-hackathon-2014/drill/README.md

     ./build/drill

-## License
+## Licenses

 Copyright (C) 2014 the drill developers

+The `classifier` directory which contains copies of the original OpenCV project.
+License and code can be found in the [OpenCV GitHub repo](https://github.com/Itseez/opencv).

+The sounds in the `sound` directory and sub-directories are distributed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Distributed under the MIT License.
+The source code and the remaining parts are distributed under the MIT License.